aidan-yip/apple_survey/README.md

 # Important

-No back end form does not submit.
+No back end.
+Form does not submit.
 This is for showcasing front end design purposes only.

 # Trademarks